alexandru/alexn.org/_links/2023-01-03-ocaml-programming-correct-efficient-beautiful.md

   - YouTube
   - Video
 social_description: >
-  Another resource for learning OCaml, backed by a playlist o YouTube videos.
+  Another resource for learning OCaml, backed by a playlist of YouTube videos.
 ---